InspiraChat/inspirachat.github.io/privacy-policy.md

-# InspiraChat Privacy Policy
+# Chournal Privacy Policy

 ## Overview

-InspiraChat (hereinafter referred to as "we" or "the App") is a note-taking application designed to help users take notes as if they were chatting with someone.
+Chournal(original name：Chournal) (hereinafter referred to as "we" or "the App") is a note-taking application designed to help users take notes as if they were chatting with someone.
 We respect and protect the privacy rights of every user.
 This Privacy Policy aims to provide detailed information on how we collect, use, store, and protect your personal information.
 Please read the following content carefully before using the App.

 ## App Description

-**InspiraChat** is an innovative note-taking app that allows you to record life's inspirations and important matters as if you were chatting with someone.
+**Chournal** is an innovative note-taking app that allows you to record life's inspirations and important matters as if you were chatting with someone.
 It supports seamless use on iPhone, iPad, and Mac, leveraging iCloud cloud services to ensure your data is secure and easily accessible across devices.

 ## Data Storage and Processing

 ### Data Storage Location

-- **iCloud Storage**: InspiraChat relies on users' private iCloud space to store all note data.
+- **iCloud Storage**: Chournal relies on users' private iCloud space to store all note data.
 This means your data is directly saved in the iCloud account managed by Apple, not on our servers.
 Therefore, your notes are not only secure but also occupy your personal iCloud storage space.

 ### No Account System

-- **No Registration or Login Required**: To simplify the user experience and protect user privacy, InspiraChat does not require users to register or log in to any account.
+- **No Registration or Login Required**: To simplify the user experience and protect user privacy, Chournal does not require users to register or log in to any account.
 We have not established our own account system, ensuring that your personal identification information is completely separated from your note content.

 ## AI Features and Data Processing